 1. Bret Hart vs. British Bulldog Davey Boy Smith: Summer Slam 1992

 I attribute it to subliminal psychology.
-He lost and yet, fans walked away from that match in this euphoria of awesome wrestling and even though you couldn’t articulate it at the time, our subconscious was saying “Thank you Bret”.
+He lost, yet fans walked away from that match in this euphoria of excellent wrestling, and even though you couldn’t articulate it at the time, our subconscious was saying, “Thank you, Bret.”

-He was untouchable after that match and merely setting him up for a third IC title run would have felt empty and flat because he ascended higher than his perceived destiny of mid-card status.
-Sometimes a promoter comes to the realization that it’s time to push the guy who everyone on their roster is having their best matches with.
+He was untouchable after that match, and merely setting him up for a third IC title run would have felt empty and flat because he ascended higher than his perceived destiny of mid-card status.
+Sometimes a promoter realizes that it’s time to push the guy who everyone on their roster has their best matches with.

 42 days later, Bret Hart defeated Ric Flair to win his first world title.
 Bret Hart confirmed at his Hall Fame induction speech in 2005 that this was the best match of his career, and it’s not hard to understand why.